 Android app monetization vs. iOS app monetization

-As an app developer, it might be difficult for you to decide whether you should monetize Android apps or make your app available in the market for iOS users.
+As an app developer, it might be difficult for you to decide whether you should monetize Android apps or go for ios monetization.
 This becomes a vital decision because this choice could directly affect the potential of your app monetization.

-Before you start on app development and decide on whether to monetize android apps or ios apps, you need to know the key differences between the prevailing market and user base of iOS and Android.
+Before you start on app development, you need to know the critical differences between the prevailing market and user base of iOS and Android.

 1) Market Insights: iOS apps vs Android apps

-Considering the Androids, the statistics reveal that this will bring in for you, a higher user base for app monetization.
+Considering the case to monetize Android apps, the statistics reveal that this will bring in for you, a higher user base for app monetization.
 As a result, higher engagement rates bring in higher chances of interacting with ads and revenue maximization.

-- iPhone users are reportedly younger at age and well-to-do than the Android users.
-When you keep this fact in mind, you will be able to get to the nerves of your target audience and understand whether monetizing apps iphone is your thing or going for androids is.
+- iPhone users are reportedly younger at age and well-to-do than Android users.
+When you keep this fact in mind, you will be able to get to the nerves of your target audience and understand whether monetizing apps iPhone is your thing or going for androids is.

 2) Size of Ad SDK: iOS Monetization vs Android Monetization

-The size of Advertisement Software Development Kits (Ad SDKs) that are used to connect apps with an ad network is another important feature that differs from iOS and Android platform.
+The size of Advertisement Software Development Kits (Ad SDKs) that are used to connect apps with an ad network is another vital feature that differs from the iOS and Android platform.

 Firstly, it is essential to note that generally, apps use multiple Ad SDKs, with an average of 2.7 MB per app.
 This amount is slightly different for platforms.

-Benefit of small Size SDK from IOS doesn’t affect your performance and give you scope to advertise on App without affecting the user experience
+The benefit of small Size SDK from IOS doesn’t affect your performance and give you scope to advertise on App without affecting the user experience.

-4) Share of Revenue earned in monetization: Monetizing iPhone apps vs Android apps
+3) Share of Revenue earned in monetization: Monetize Android apps vs iPhone apps

 Another important fact you need to keep in mind when you plan to monetize Android apps is that Android accounts for around two-thirds of mobile Operating System market share.
 This is because it has a broad price range and has a lower entry-level price point.